ComponentKitchen/Composable/README.md

 * `key` is the name of the method both base and mixin share
 * `descriptor` is the property descriptor for the method

-For example, a simple implementation of `preferBaseResult` that supports methods (not getter/setter properties) is:
+For example, the implementation of `preferBaseResult` (like the earlier `preferBaseGetter`, but for methods) is:

     // Standard rule: return base's result if truthy, otherwise mixin result.